OasisLMF/UdfExample/README.md

 # UdfExample
-Example Universal Data Format (UDF) for exposure data implemented with DRY (Don't Repeat Yourself) principals.
+Example Universal Data Format (UDF) for exposure data implemented with the DRY (Don't Repeat Yourself) principal.
-The central asset is udf_example.schema.json that represents a subset of the [OED exposur e model](http://github.com/simplitium/oed).
+The central asset is the [JSON schema](udf_example.schema.json) that represents a subset of the [OED exposure model](http://github.com/simplitium/oed).
-The target conversions are illustrated in the following diagram:
-![DRY schematic][dry_schematic.png]

 ## Installation
 Install the required npm packages using the following command: